 Public Employees Retirement System (PERS).
 To keep pace with retirement benefits due teachers and other employees, school districts and education service districts (ESDs) must pay a greater share of their budgets for these costs.
 Since the amount of benefit paid is based on employee compensation, payroll growth is also a factor in increasing PERS costs.
-The 2019 Legislative Assembly did make some changes to PERS to limit employer rates in Senate Bill 1049, but PERS still accounts for a significant share of school district costs.
-There are two types of PERS rates for districts: (1) the gross rate which represents the total costs that must be paid by school districts before offset, and (2) the net rate which factors in the effect of side accounts and pre-paid employer contributions (which are primarily funded with Pension Obligation Bonds which many school districts issued in past years to offset PERS costs).

-The rates below are state averages while district-by-district rates vary due to the proportion of employees in each pool (e.g., Tier 1, Tier 2, Oregon Public Service Retirement Plan or OPSRP) and other factors.
+The 2019 Legislative Assembly did make some changes to PERS to limit employer rates in Senate Bill 1049 (2019), but PERS still accounts for a significant share of school district costs.
+There are two types of PERS rates for districts:1) the gross rate which represents the total costs that must be paid by school districts before offset, and 2) the net rate which factors in the effect of side accounts and pre-paid employer contributions (which are primarily funded with Pension Obligation Bonds which many school districts issued in past years to offset PERS costs).
+The rates below are state averages while district-bydistrict rates vary due to the proportion of employees in each pool (e.g., Tier 1, Tier 2, Oregon Public Service Retirement Plan or OPSRP) and other factors.
 The statewide weighted rates have been increasing in past biennia from an average gross rate of 20.00 percent of payroll (net rate 9.38 percent) in the 2015-2017 biennium, 24.15 percent (net rate13.89 percent) in 2017-2019 to 28.93 percent (net rate 18.27 percent) for 2019-2021.
 However, due to the changes in SB 1049 (2019), the rates assumed in 2021-2023 fell to 24.19 percent (net rate of 13.79 percent).
-Based on average statewide teacher salary data collected by ODE, the average amount per teacher paid by the district (based on the net employer PERS rate) increased from \$5,658 for the 2015-2016 school year, was over \$12,000 for the 2019-2020 school year, and was reduced to just under an estimated \$10,000 for the 2022-2023 school year.
-Early information on rates affecting the 2023-2025 biennium show increases over the rates for 2021-2023.
+Based on average statewide teacher salary data collected by ODE, the average amount per teacher paid by the district (based on the net employer PERS rate) increased from \$5,658 for the 2015-2016 school year, was over \$12,000 for the 2019-2020 school year and was reduced to just under an estimated \$10,000 for the 2022-2023 school year.
 It must be noted that year-to-year comparisons can change significantly based on actual investment earnings, PERS Board changes and assumptions, legislative changes (e.g., rate collaring), and court decisions.